Key Points

 The only difference between process time and cycle time is scope.
 Process time is focused on specific tasks or development stages.
 It’s a more granular approach to operational analysis.
 In contrast, cycle time is all about the big picture.
 It’s the sum of all the process time added together plus any extra waiting or delays, like transportation or an approval process.

 A computer parts maker wants to cut costs across their operations by finding non-value-added (NVA) delays in their manufacturing.
-Due to the large diversity of their products and the sheer size of their operations, the company decides to start by examining the cycle time of each product so they can start with the ones that take the longest.
+Due to the large diversity of its products and the sheer size of its operations, the company decided to start by examining the cycle time of each product so it could start with the ones that take the longest.